michaelantoun/FluentSync/README.md

 });
 ```

-You can also have custom key selector for the ComparerAgent to identify each item.
+You can also have a custom key selector for the ComparerAgent to identify each item.
 ```csharp
 List<string> source = new List<string> { "Tom", "Tim", "bob", "Zoo" }
 	, destination = new List<string> { "Bob", "Sam", "Tim" };